 An accident is defined as an unfortunate event often the result of carelessness or ignorance.
 An unforeseen and unplanned event or circumstance usually resulting in an unfavorable outcome.

 Key words to note in these definitions are unplanned, unforeseen, unfortunate, unfavorable, and most importantly, potential.

 For an unplanned or unforeseen event to take place, there must be potential.
 Complacency and taking things for granted cause many injuries each year.
 Everyone is responsible to recognize hazards and take action to prevent injury.

 - Do I have the right tools/equipment for the job?

-- Have I inspected my tools/equipment to make sure they are in good operating condition and repair or am I trying to get by?
+- Have I inspected my tools/equipment to ensure they are in good operating condition and repair, or am I trying to get by?

 - Is the work laid out to provide safe completion of the job?